sylvaticus/BetaML.jl/README.md

 ### Short term

-- Improve documentation, utility functions to do hyper-parameter tuning using cross-validation as backend
+- Implement utility functions to do hyper-parameter tuning using cross-validation as back-end

 ### Mid/Long term